renerocksai/sublimeless_zk/README.md

 * Your `.bib` file is loaded the first time you insert a citation
 * Strings in the `.bib` file are being converted to unicode so umlauts and special characters can be displayed in the fuzzy panel
-* This conversion can take long
+* This conversion can take long, so it is disabled by default
 * To disable the conversion and live with `u` instead of `ü`, set the setting `"convert_bibtex_to_unicode"` to `false`.
 * To re-load your `.bib` file, use the menu Tools > Reload BIB file or press <kbd>ctrl/cmd</kbd> + <kbd>shift</kbd> + <kbd>B</kbd>